-Forty-two administrators, both principals and superintendents, thirty-seven men and five women, have led the educational program here at Newport Grammar School over the past one hundred and eleven years.
+Forty-four administrators, both principals and superintendents, thirty-nine men and five women, have led the educational program here at Newport Grammar School over the past one hundred and twenty-five years.
 There are currently five administrators on staff.

 Newport Grammar School's impressive 177,000-square foot structure still sits majestically atop a hill overlooking the city of Newport.
 The school serves as a visible monument attesting to the continued belief of Newport's citizens that a good education promotes the success of its children.